Home Biography Programmes Sound CD's Guestbook Contact Film Links

 2006 her CD "Franz Schubert: Winterreise" was released with a live recording of a Lieder Recital (on the Piano again Patrick Walliser) with her own Label.

-Through her huge interest in film she has worked as assistant to costume design and props management in the ZDF Television film production of "Superbia" (1986) by Ulrike Ottinger.
-1994 Wiebke Hoogklimmer has worked for the first gay and lesbian film festival in St. Petersburg.
-2005 she has worked as assistent producer for the filmproduction "18.15 Uhr ab Ostkreuz" by Jörn Hartmann, which had the world première at the Berlin International Film Festival - Berlinale 2006.
-Since 2006 Wiebke Hoogklimmer is one of the curators of the PornfilmfestivalBerlin.
-Because of the huge success this festival will happen in October 2010 for the fifth time.
-In April/May 2007 Wiebke Hoogklimmer has worked for the newest film by Bruce LaBruce "OTTO; or, Up with Dead People", which had the world première at the Berlin International Film Festival - Berlinale 2008.
-In August/September she has worked as assistant director and continuity for the newest feature film "Bandaged" by Maria Beatty, which had the world première in London in April 2009.
+Because of her huge interest in film Wiebke Hoogklimmer has worked in different film productions during many years.
+Among others she has worked as assistant to costume design and props management in the ZDF Television film production of "Superbia" (1986) by Ulrike Ottinger.
+In 1994 Wiebke Hoogklimmer has worked for the first gay and lesbian film festival in St. Petersburg.
+2005 she has worked as assistant producer for the filmproduction "18.15 Uhr ab Ostkreuz" by Jörn Hartmann, which had the world première at the Berlin International Film Festival - Berlinale 2006.
+From 2006 till 2008 Wiebke Hoogklimmer was one of the curators of the Pornfilmfestival Berlin (an Art Film Festival!), which will happen from 24th - 29th October 2017 for the 12th time because of the huge success.
+2007 Wiebke Hoogklimmer has worked for the film "OTTO; or, Up with Dead People" by Bruce LaBruce, which had the world première at the Berlin International Film Festival - Berlinale 2008.
+In 2008 she has worked as assistant director and continuity for the feature film "Bandaged" by Maria Beatty, which had the world première in London in April 2009.
+In 2010 Wiebke Hoogklimmer has worked for "Mommy Is Coming" by Cheryl Dunye, which had the world première at the Berlin International Film Festival - Berlinale 2012.
+In 2016 Wiebke Hoogklimmer has worked for "FLUIDØ" by Shu Lea Cheang.
+This film had his world première at the Berlin International Film Festival - Berlinale 2017.

 Wiebke Hoogklimmer and Patrick Walliser